 It is a difficult time for oral healthcare professionals.
 Global requirements for isolation and physical distancing, together with the heightened fear of COVID-19 infection, mean patient attendance is at an all-time low.
-Dental surgeries have to balance the need to care for their available patients with an increased risk of cross-contamination, which often expends valuable time and resources in managing and implementing new safety measures.
+Dental surgeries have to balance the need to care for their available patients with an increased risk of cross-infection, which often expends valuable time and resources in managing and implementing new safety measures.

 Additionally, numerous dental surgeries around the world now face heavily regulated fallow times — periods of downtime they are encouraged or even required, to implement between any aerosol-generating procedures (AGP).
 While designed to protect the patients and staff within practices and clinics, it comes at the huge cost of drastically lowering the number of patients that can be attended to.
 This cripples the ability of dentists around the world to work and puts oral hygiene for many at serious risk.

 While in some regions fallow time has been relaxed — in the US, the fallow time of 15 minutes between appointments was lifted by the CDC — in many other countries, such as the UK, fallow time is expressed in terms of strong recommendations that dentists have little option but to follow in order to remain in good standing.

 VIRUSKILLER™ — Reducing Fallow Times in Dental Surgeries

 VIRUSKILLER™ offers three key features that aid dentists in reducing fallow time, and allowing them to work more efficiently and confidently at a time of heightened risk:

 - Airflow control